Scholarships awarded to high school students committed to whole body wellness

-The American Heart Association, devoted to a world of healthier lives for all, offers a service-learning in-school fundraising program that prepares students for success by offering leadership development opportunities, community service hours and a college application booster in addition to supporting their physical and emotional well-being.
+The American Heart Association, devoted to a world of healthier lives for all, offers a service-learning in-school fundraising program that prepares students for success by offering leadership development opportunities, community service hours and a college application boost in addition to supporting their total physical and emotional well-being.

-Juniors and seniors across the country who participated in their in-school or virtual American Heart Challenge program for the 2021-2022 school year were eligible for the scholarship program.
-Student applicants were required to demonstrate leadership skills within their school’s American Heart Challenge event and showcase their passion for impacting community health.
-Applications also required a letter of support from their school American Heart Challenge advisor.
+High school juniors and seniors across the country who participated in their in-school American Heart Challenge program for the 2022-2023 school year were eligible for the scholarship program.
+Student applicants were required to demonstrate leadership skills within their school’s American Heart Challenge program and showcase their passion for impacting community health.
+Applications also required a letter of support from their American Heart Challenge school advisor or teacher.

-“Each of these students represents the spirit of the American Heart Association’s mission to be a relentless force for a world of longer, healthier lives,” said Raymond P. Vara, Jr., chairman of the board of the American Heart Association.
+“Each of these students represents the spirit of the American Heart Association’s mission to be a relentless force for a world of longer, healthier lives,” said Marsha Jones, volunteer chairperson of the board of the American Heart Association.
 “We are encouraged by their commitment to improving the health and well-being within their local communities and are hopeful these scholarships will continue to shape their future actions of serving and inspiring others.”

 According to the U.S. Department of Health and Human Services’ 2018 Physical Activity Guidelines for Americans only 20% of kids get enough activity to meet physical activity recommendations.
 The American Heart Challenge is rooted in proven science which has shown that kids who are regularly active have a better chance of a healthy adulthood.

-Funds raised by American Heart Challenge participants support the American Heart Association’s scientific research and outreach programs, while creating healthier communities.
-Schools are encouraged to register now for the American Heart Challenge to bring expanded curriculum resources to their classrooms for the 2022-23 school year.
+Funds raised by American Heart Challenge participants support the American Heart Association’s scientific research and outreach programs, while creating healthier communities nationwide.
+Schools are encouraged to register now for the American Heart Challenge to bring expanded curriculum resources to their classrooms for the 2023-24 school year.

-To learn more about other school programs, or to make a donation to the American Heart Association, please visit www.heart.org/kids.
+To learn more about other school programs, or to donate to the American Heart Association, please visit www.heart.org/kids.

 About the American Heart Association